Family Disputes and mediation

 Is everything which is discussed confidential?

 Unless you both agree, nothing will be passed on to a third person.
 But, if the mediator thinks that an adult or a child is at risk of harm or has already been harmed, he or she will stop the proceedings before taking necessary actions.

 Advantages of mediation

 Disadvantages of mediation

 Mediation is very costly when it comes to emotional stress.
 It can be quite traumatic for the two of you to face each other.
 However, there is a lot which can be gained.
 If one of you had made all the decisions or held the pursue strings, you could feel at a disadvantage.
-But, the mediator will keep everything on a level ground.
-The major disadvantage will occur when the solicitor is not used to mediation process.
-The solicitor is the only person who can apply for personal circumstances to the law as well as deciding that mediation is equitable and fair.
+But, the mediator will keep everything on level ground.
+The major disadvantage will occur when the solicitor is not used to the mediation process.
+The solicitor is the only person who can apply for personal circumstances to the law as well as for deciding that mediation is equitable and fair.